himichaelhe/michaelhe.github.io/index.md

 I live in Los Angeles.
 I am a math major at Pomona College, but I spend most of my time on random things - investing, business, China, food & fermentation, economic growth, anime/manga/manhwa, jazz, Bach, walking, Roman history ...
 I haven't made up my mind on most things in the world.
 In fact, I need to work very hard to form an [opinion](https://fs.blog/2013/04/the-work-required-to-have-an-opinion/).

-I grew up in Shanghai.
-I have been in California since 2011.
-One day I will write about [my story in this fashion](https://twitter.com/patrickc/status/1025089196292157440?lang=en) from 2010 to 2020.
-For now, my story involves mostly In-N-Out.
-My usual order: cheeseburger with grilled onions, well-done fries animal style, and free iced water.

-This summer I am working at NPR's [Planet Money Indicator podcast](https://www.npr.org/podcasts/510325/the-indicator-from-planet-money).
-Please give it a listen!
-I hope to bring a few stories to life, for example BTS, anime, Stripe Atlas & Delaware, Shopify, etc. Stay tuned.

-I learn programming very slowly.
-I'd like to say it's because I'm busy, but the real reason is I'm not passionate about it _yet_.
-I would love to be more involved with software development.

 I'd love to get your email [here](mailto:michaelhe@hey.com).
 You can also find me on [Twitter](https://twitter.com/hi_michaelh).
 Someone took @michaelhe already - if you are the owner, please get in touch.

 ### Writings